December 16, 2023 - Mountain View High School Varsity Football Season

 But were turnovers the whole story?

 As mentioned before, I missed the actual game as I was concussed on the first play and didn't know where I was until sometime in the third quarter.
 I watched the game film a few days after the game, and then I watched it a couple of years later after Coach Ryerson generously lent it to my Dad.
 But basically I had never seen the game.
-So recently I watched the game film on YouTube, and wrote down the results of each play.
+So recently I watched the game film on YouTube, and recorded the results of each play.
 Some plays like the opening kickoff, and middle-screen, I watched many times.
 Then I analyzed the data.
 Yeah, analytics.

 I summarized the game the way the TV networks do, by drive.
 Here is the first half.
 Mountain View kicked off.